rudderlabs/rudder-blog/content/blog/six-steps-to-sending-data-to-any-destination-using-rudderstack.md

-   Voila!
+   Voilà!
 You have successfully added your destination to your sources(s):